 - Detection of occult fracture following nondiagnostic radiographs at high-risk/weight bearing sites:

-- Upper extremity:
+- o Upper extremity:

 - Scaphoid

 - Lunate

 - Lower extremity:

 - Femoral neck, proximal femur

 - Tibia (anterior/lateral/plateau)

 - Patella

 - Talus

 - Navicular

 - Metatarsal base (second and fifth digits)

 - Great toe sesamoid

 - Calcaneus (in individuals when imaging will direct the timing of return to athletic activity)

-- Preoperative evaluation of intra-articular or Salter-Harris (growth plate) fractures when radiographs are insufficient for surgical planning - To assess fracture healing for delayed union or nonunion when radiographs are nondiagnostic
+- Evaluation of supracondylar, intra-articular, or Salter-Harris (growth plate) fractures when radiographs are insufficient for management - To assess fracture healing for delayed union or nonunion when radiographs are nondiagnostic

-- MRI upper extremity (joint or non-joint); MRI lower extremity - CT upper or lower extremity for preoperative planning - CT upper or lower extremity for detection of occult fracture when MRI cannot be performed - CT upper extremity (joint or non-joint) for delayed union or nonunion of the scaphoid as an alternative to MRI
+- MRI upper extremity (joint or non-joint); MRI lower extremity - CT upper or lower extremity for preoperative planning - CT upper or lower extremity for detection of occult fracture when MRI cannot be performed - CT upper extremity (joint or non-joint) for delayed union or nonunion of the scaphoid as an alternative to MRI - CT lower extremity as an alternative to MRI for evaluation of tibial plateau fracture

-Though MRI is often more sensitive than radiography in detecting occult fractures, radiography remains the initial study of choice for clinically suspected fractures with good specificity (greater than 88%) but limited sensitivity (less than 56%).^{13,14} CT is often the preferred modality for evaluation of displaced fractures and subluxations, whereas stress fractures and some incomplete and non-displaced fractures may be better imaged with MRI.
+Though MRI is often more sensitive than radiography in detecting occult fractures, radiography remains the initial study of choice for clinically suspected fractures with good specificity (greater than 88%) but limited sensitivity (less than 56%).
+13,14 CT is often the preferred modality for evaluation of displaced fractures and subluxations, whereas stress fractures and some incomplete and non-displaced fractures may be better imaged with MRI.

-While many types of stress fractures are diagnosed clinically and managed conservatively,15 high-risk fracture sites are susceptible to nonunion.^{16, 17} Early diagnosis is important, as these fractures may require prolonged immobilization or surgical intervention.16 Advanced imaging, preferably MRI, is indicated when radiographs are nondiagnostic to support this management change.
+While many types of stress fractures are diagnosed clinically and managed conservatively, high-risk fracture sites are susceptible to nonunion.
+Early diagnosis is important, as these fractures may require prolonged immobilization or surgical intervention.
+Advanced imaging, preferably MRI, is indicated when radiographs are nondiagnostic to support this management change.